Kou-Guandong/NYU_CS_6083_Database_Project_Part2/README.md

     - payment method and period
 - Once a deal is made, WDS staff and the customer will confirm and sign a contract with insurance policy;
 Later on, invoice(s) will be mailed to customer, and the customer needs to make payment(s)
+- In this more realistic scenario, the system consists of a powerful back-end admin and simplified front-end web pages

 ## Relations of Entities
 - A customer can be engaged in one or more policies.